Search this site

 • African travel

-Latest BMJ paper on why universal newborn genetic screening is poorly thought out
+Latest BMJ papers on why universal newborn genetic screening is poorly thought out and why calls for a ban on cousin marriage are misguided

 Learn more about John here